 - Cost or affordability of service

-- Costs of a computer, laptop or other devices
+- Cost of computers, laptops or other devices

 - Digital literacy or lack thereof